Santa Fe National Forest Site Stewards

 What do we do?

-The Santa Fe National Forest Site Steward volunteers augment the resources of SFNF staff.
-Site Stewards monitor Cultural Heritage Resources, and assist in identification and documentation.
-Site Stewards also serve as spokespersons to the general public in fostering awareness of the importance of preserving these Resources.
+Site Stewards augment the resources of SFNF staff.
+They monitor Cultural Heritage Resources and report on natural and human-caused impacts to their sites.
+Site Stewards also serve as spokespersons to the general public in fostering awareness of the importance of preserving these resources.

 We Are Working to Prevent the Loss of Our Heritage